eigerco/solana-spec/implementation-details.md

 ### Keeping the connection alive
 To keep the connection with other nodes, nodes must constantly exchange messages.
-Nodes in the cluster send lots of pull requests per second and push messages every 7.5 seconds.
+Nodes in the cluster send multiple pull requests per second and push messages every 7.5 seconds.
 If a node stops sending pull requests and push messages for more than 15 seconds it will be ignored by other nodes and will not receive any push messages or pull requests.
 Sending ping messages only is not enough.
 The node must send its `ContactInfo` at least every 15 seconds to keep the connection alive.
 The node can do this through PushMessages or a combination of PushMessages and PullRequests.
 Otherwise, if the node stops sending `ContactInfo`, eventually, other nodes will purge the node's contact info from their CRDS table.